 Explore is about being curious – like a child exploring the world without prejudice or bias – and about wondering and asking questions such as: “What am I experiencing, and where is each of us right now?”
 This may refer to the situational framework, the frame of reference, an equal approach, factors that lead to different views of roles, backgrounds, concepts, etc., and the degree of security felt by you and others in a given situation.

 Understanding is the cultural insight and knowledge that can be deployed by asking the question: “What does it take to move on successfully?”
 This may refer to useful knowledge to be acquired, relevant questions to be asked, new experience to be gained, etc.

 Action is about behavior.
 Ask yourself: “How can I benefit by adjusting my behavior?”
 Can we do things differently, how is the level of information, do we communicate equally, are we using the right form of communication, etc.?

 The white circles in Figure 1 can be described as the “supporting legs” of the three basic dimensions of intercultural skills: Self-insight (knowing oneself), insight into others (human diversity), and understanding the conflicts that naturally arise in relationships across differences.

 The model above is a tool to open the project manager’s eyes to diversity and to experiment to find the intercultural project management style that will yield results in the current context.

-When a project is initiated or relationships between participants in a project group are to be built/strengthened, the above knowledge – combined with a cross-disciplinary relationship tool such as Diversity Icebreaker– may contribute to opening up the project group.
-The participants will feel more comfortable addressing delicate issues, laughing together and using each other’s differences.
+When a project is initiated or relationships between participants in a project group are to be built/strengthened, the above knowledge – combined with a cross-disciplinary relationship tool such as the Diversity Icebreaker– may contribute to opening up the project group.
+The participants will feel more comfortable addressing delicate issues, laughing together, and using each other’s differences.

 Edward T. Hall: Beyond Culture, Anchor Books 1989